diiq/blog/_writing/lab-notebooks.markdown

 - **Summarize when necessary**

-  If you've spent a messy week going round in circles, and you lab notebook has become hard to follow, feel free to take a page to summarize what you've learned and where you ended up.
+  If you've spent a messy week going round in circles, and your lab notebook has become hard to follow, feel free to take a page to summarize what you've learned and where you ended up.
 Flag it specially in your table of contents.

 - **Store safely**